 It’s always a delightful experience to walk around in an amazing forest.
-If you enjoy the experience as much as we do, then make sure to check out the following list with 7 famous forests in the world.
+If you enjoy the experience as much as we do, then make sure to check out the following list of 8 famous forests in the world.

 Related: Check out some amazing deserts!